nens/cookiecutter-rana-process-template/README.md

-# Cookiecutter template for N&S prefect projects
+# Cookiecutter template for N&S Rana processes

-Cookiecutter ([www.cookiecutter.io](https://www.cookiecutter.io/)) generates fresh projects from a template. `cookiecutter-prefect-template` is the template for our prefect tasks/flows.
+Cookiecutter ([www.cookiecutter.io](https://www.cookiecutter.io/)) generates fresh projects from a template.
+`cookiecutter-rana-process-template` is the template for our Rana processes.
 The advantage: easy to start and a similar structure for every project.

 ## Using the cookiecutter